Bioinformatician — Division of Bioinformatics and Biostatistics

 Leihong Wu, Ph.D.

 Dr. Leihong Wu received his bachelor’s degree in bioinformatics in 2008 from Zhejiang University in China.
 He then received his Ph.D. degree in pharmacology from Zhejiang University in 2013.
-After that, he became an ORISE postdoctoral fellow at NCTR from 2014-2017.
-Dr. Wu officially joined NCTR as visiting scientist in January 2017 in the Division of Bioinformatics and Biostatistics.
+In the same year, he joined Division of Bioinformatics and Biostatistics at NCTR as an ORISE postdoctoral fellow and, in 2017, he officially joined NCTR as visiting scientist.
 Dr. Wu has published over 30 peer-reviewed journal articles, with more than 10 publications as the first or corresponding author.

 Since joining NCTR, he has received the following awards: